plone/plone.api/docs/env.rst

 Test mode
 ---------

-To know if your plone instance is running in a test runner, use :meth:`api.env.test_mode`.
+To know if your Plone instance is running in a test runner, use :meth:`api.env.test_mode`.

 .. code-block:: python